Okta Inc (OKTA) Stock: What the Analysts are Saying - News Heater

 OKTA) stock’s latest price update

-Okta Inc (NASDAQ: OKTA) has experienced a decline in its stock price by -1.44 compared to its previous closing price of 72.06.
-However, the company has seen a gain of 1.20% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-11-21 that Okta (OKTA) closed the most recent trading day at $71.02, moving -1.44% from the previous trading session.
+Okta Inc (NASDAQ: OKTA)’s stock price has dropped by -3.17 in relation to previous closing price of 73.25.
+Nevertheless, the company has seen a gain of 1.01% in its stock price over the last five trading days.
+The Motley Fool reported 2023-11-22 that Datadog recently raised its outlook amid “robust new logo bookings.”
+Zscaler is driving outsized growth, thanks to its focus on delighting customers.

 OKTA’s Market Performance

-Okta Inc (OKTA) has experienced a 1.20% rise in stock performance for the past week, with a 2.30% rise in the past month, and a -3.39% drop in the past quarter.
-The volatility ratio for the week is 2.87%, and the volatility levels for the past 30 days are at 3.77% for OKTA.
-The simple moving average for the last 20 days is 3.50% for OKTA’s stock, with a simple moving average of -6.99% for the last 200 days.
+Okta Inc (OKTA) has seen a 1.01% rise in stock performance for the week, with a 4.77% gain in the past month and a -1.65% plunge in the past quarter.
+The volatility ratio for the week is 3.00%, and the volatility levels for the past 30 days are at 3.46% for OKTA.
+The simple moving average for the past 20 days is 2.69% for OKTA’s stock, with a -7.03% simple moving average for the past 200 days.

-Volatility was left at 3.77%, however, over the last 30 days, the volatility rate increased by 2.87%, as shares sank -1.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -18.92% lower at present.
+Volatility was left at 3.46%, however, over the last 30 days, the volatility rate increased by 3.00%, as shares surge +6.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.59% lower at present.

 Insider Trading